inside-track/dtspec/README.md

 Lastly, we need to describe how we expect the data to look after it has been transformed.
 To do this, we define **scenarios** and **cases**.
 Scenarios are collections of cases that share some common data factory or describe similar situations.
-For now, our test spec will just contain a single scenario and a single case:
+For now, our transform spec will just contain a single scenario and a single case:

 ````yaml
 scenarios: